Rashmi-K-A/BERT/README.md

 BERT Model - NLP

-BERT_Q_A_checking notebook is a simple model building for finding answers to a given text using torch
+BERT_Q_A_checking.ipynb is a simple BERT model to question answering tasks i.e given a question and a paragraph containing the answer, the task is to predict the answer text span in the given paragraph.